sass/node-sass/.github/ISSUE_TEMPLATE.md

 <!--

+**Do not ask to but Request package, it breaks old Node compatiblity.
+It is used for downloading the binaries.**

 Before opening an issue:
 - Check that the version of node-sass you're trying to install supports your version of Node by looking at the release page for that version https://github.com/sass/node-sass/releases
 - Read the common workarounds in the [TROUBLESHOOTING.md](https://github.com/sass/node-sass/blob/master/TROUBLESHOOTING.md)